Places To Visit in Goa – Your Total Travel Guide To India’s Party Capital!

 Dress code: Compared to any other destination in India, Goa has embraced the western style when it comes to attire.
 Shorts, skirts and any western wear are totally ok while in Goa.
 Keep in mind that while in temples or churches you need to cover fully.
 If you’re in a group or in a crowded place, it’s ok to wear bikinis.
 Avoid wearing skimpy beachwear if you are by yourself especially in beaches where there aren’t many around.
 Goa’s locals are still traditional although they thoroughly have embraced the tourists.
 Gaining unwanted attention and trouble because of your swimwear isn’t what you would want on your trip to Goa!

-If you feel unsafe or find anything suspicious or think that you are in danger, don’t hesitate to seek the help of Women & Children help centre, which is operational 24/7.
+If you feel unsafe or find anything suspicious or think that you are in danger, don’t hesitate to seek the help of Women & Children help center, which is operational 24/7.
 The number that you need to dial is 181.

 Traveling with kids

 Goa is a popular destination for the families traveling with kids.
-Families enjoy the beaches, vacation homes and the water sports activities.
+Families enjoy the beaches, vacation homes, and the water sports activities.
 Don’t miss to go on a boat ride in the beaches of Sinquerim or in the backwaters where you can see a few dolphins!
 Also, make a visit to the Indian Naval Aviation Museum located in Mormugao that has an excellent collection of the Indian navy, kids love it!

 So that’s all to know about Goa.
 So, when are heading there?